akka/alpakka/docs/src/main/paradox/ftp.md

 For non-anonymous connection, please provide an instance of @scaladoc[NonAnonFtpCredentials](akka.stream.alpakka.ftp.FtpCredentials$$NonAnonFtpCredentials) instead.

+For connection via a proxy, please provide an instance of `java.net.Proxy`.

 For connection using a private key, please provide an instance of @scaladoc[SftpIdentity](akka.stream.alpakka.ftp.SftpIdentity) to @scaladoc[SftpSettings](akka.stream.alpakka.ftp.SftpSettings).

 In order to use a custom SSH client for SFTP please provide an instance of [SSHClient](https://static.javadoc.io/com.hierynomus/sshj/0.26.0/net/schmizz/sshj/SSHClient.html).